im360john/gateway/providers/gemini/README.md

 ## Usage Costs

 Google offers a free tier for Gemini API usage with monthly token limits.
-For production workloads or higher usage requirements, please refer to Google's documentation for the current pricing for Genini models.
+For production workloads or higher usage requirements, please refer to Google's documentation for the current pricing for Gemini models.

 ## Recommended Best Practices